seblucas/netatmo2mqtt/README.md

 The other reason is that the thermostat is synchronized [only every hour](https://dev.netatmo.com/resources/technical/guides/ratelimits) so simply using [getthermostatsdata](https://dev.netatmo.com/resources/technical/reference/thermostat/getthermostatsdata) was not enough for me (make a graph with a measure every hour is not very precise).
 So I finally used [getmeasure](https://dev.netatmo.com/resources/technical/reference/common/getmeasure) in addition to provide all the missing detail with a measure every 10 minutes (like on the website).

+Update 2019-01-27 : I replace `getthermostatsdata` (which is being [deprecated](https://dev.netatmo.com/resources/technical/reference/deprecated) by Netatmo) by `homesdata`.

 So I build mine :(.

 # Usage